Description

 Thymalin and Cell Longevity

-Research in Russia at the beginning of the 21st century led scientists to hypothesize that Thymalin may potentially normalize various baseline functions.
-The research models observed in the study reportedly exhibited improved cardiovascular, immune, and nervous system function.
-Improved metabolism and a trend toward homeostasis typical of a younger organism were reportedly observed in them.
-Overall, a significant reduction in acute respiratory disease, hypertension, osteoporosis, ischemic heart disease, and symptoms of arthritis was observed.
-The research models exposed to Thymalin over the course of the study exhibited an apparent 2-fold reduction in mortality rate compared to controls.[1]
+Research findings in Russia at the beginning of the 21st century led scientists to hypothesize that Thymalin may potentially normalize various baseline functions.
+The study reported improved cardiovascular, immune, and nervous system function tentatively linked to peptide exposure in murine models.
+Overall, a significant reduction in acute respiratory disease, hypertension, osteoporosis, ischemic heart disease, and symptoms of arthritis was indicated.
+The models exposed to Thymalin throughout the study exhibited an apparent 2-fold reduction in mortality rate compared to controls.[1]
 Thymalin appears to act synergistically with certain thymic and pineal gland isolates, potentially controlling mortality rate by up to 4-fold when combined with Epithalmin.
-Both the thymus and pineal glands are associated with cell aging.
-During optimal functioning the pineal gland is considered to protect the thymus from the degenerative action of aging cells.
+Both the thymus and pineal glands are associated with cellularl aging.
+During optimal functioning, the pineal gland is considered to protect the thymus from the degenerative action of aging cells.

 Thymalin and Immune System Functionality

-Thymalin studies suggest the peptide may potentially modify cellular immunity and levels of lymphocytes and thereby may regulate T-cell differentiation and natural killer (NK) cell activity.
-It may be relevant in research of chronic conditions like diabetes, which may tend to diminish immune power.
-Researchers have suggested that the peptide may potentially improve immune correction, T cell proliferation, and control of retinal inflammation, and in research within the context of diabetes, it may reduce the progression of diabetic retinopathy.[2]
-This same characteristic is suggested in the chronic immunodeficiency/immune dysregulation in cases of HIV.
-Research studies employing the combination of highly active antiretroviral therapy (HAART) and Thymalin appeared to have mitigated or reversed damage to the immune system and improved the numbers of CD4+ T-cells in the research models of HIV.
-Additional studies indicated that the peptide may have mitigated the onset of physiological changes, improved immune function, and lowered outcome of infection following the surgical removal of the thymus.
+Thymalin studies suggest the peptide may potentially modify cellular immunity and levels of lymphocytes and may thereby regulate T-cell differentiation and natural killer (NK) cell activity.
+It may be relevant in research within the context of chronic conditions like diabetes, which tend to diminish immune support.
+Researchers have suggested that the peptide may potentially improve immune correction, T cell proliferation, and control of retinal inflammation.
+In research within the context of diabetes, it was speculated to also reduce the progression of diabetic retinopathy.[2]
+This same characteristic is suggested in chronic immunodeficiency/immune dysregulation in cases of HIV.
+Research studies in murine models employing the combination of highly active antiretroviral therapy (HAART) and Thymalin appeared to have mitigated or reversed damage to the immune system and improved the numbers of CD4+ T-cells in the examined HIV models.
+Additional studies indicated that the peptide may have mitigated the onset of physiological changes, improved immune function, and lowered the outcome of infection following the surgical removal of the thymus.
 The rats reportedly exhibited a decline in thymic function, weight loss, and a decrease in cell proliferation.
-Following peptide exposure, the peptide reportedly supported the functioning of the research models despite the surgical removal.

 Nonathymulin Research and Cancer